 The models showed varying results in this experiment.
-The Linear model displayed a significant variance in native values and a predicted mean value similar to that of the more fluent L2 speakers.
+Table 4.1 displays between the mean values and variances of both the predicted values in the Rated L2 Speech Corpus that have an actual rating of 3.5 and all the native scores.
+The Linear model displayed a variance in native values and a predicted mean value similar to that of the more fluent L2 speakers.
 Although the Random Forest had a minor variance, the predicted values were lower than those of the fluent L2 speakers.
 The Neural Network model was the only model with a reasonably low variance and a mean native speaker value higher than even the fluent L2 speaker predictions.

 Upon initial examination, Experiments 1 and 2 seem to present conflicting results.
 The first experiment indicated that the Random Forest's predicted values had the highest fit within the L2 spontaneous data, suggesting it could best generalize to predict native speech.
-However, it failed to generalize at all.
-While the linear classifier provided modest results, it was only the Neural network that managed to truly generalize from L2 Spontaneous speech to Native Read speech.
+However, its predictions for native speakers were lower than that of the non-native speakers with an actual score of 3.5.
+While the linear regressor managed to predict higher scores for native speakers, it was only the Neural network that managed to truly generalize from L2 Spontaneous speech to Native Read speech.
 It's worth noting that the similarity between the predicted scores and the actual scores is less important than the consistency of scores within the model.
 In other words, it's more beneficial for the prediction if the model clearly distinguishes between the predictions it gives speakers of different fluency levels than if the model's lowest and highest scores are closer to 1 and 4 respectively.
 A badly calibrated but internally consistent model is preferable to a well-calibrated but internally consistent one.
 Therefore, the Neural Network performs best when considering the generalization from L2 Spontaneous to Native Read.
 Since the other models show inconclusive results over the generalization, they will not be used in further experiments.

-The following experiment does not mix the Speech Accent Archive and the Rated L2 Speech Corpus.
+This experiment does not mix the Speech Accent Archive and the Rated L2 Speech Corpus.
 In Experiment 2, the training and test data differed along two dimensions: Read/Spontaneous and L2/Native.
 One could appeal to intuition: it makes sense that native speakers will score higher than L2 speakers, and the model picks up on this distinction.
 However, with the current information, one still needs to definitively rule out the possibility that the model is rating read speech as intrinsically higher and more fluent than spontaneous speech.
 Even though transcription-based features have been removed, there are documented distinctions between the acoustic properties of Read and Spontaneous speech, which could be causing this result.
 To distinguish between these potential causes, we would need to conduct more tests on the SAA.